daimyo88/woa-1/README.md

 `npm run build`

 Then you will be able to run it using any simple web server.
 The most easiest example is to use [serve](https://www.npmjs.com/package/serve).
-First, install it globally on you machine:
+First, install it globally on your machine:

 `npm i serve -g`